 Prepare your accommodation for the handover, arrange an inspection and return the keys.
 Keep in mind that the final cleaning of a room needs to be thorough and therefore always tends to take more time than you anticipate.

 Stay in touch via the Alumni Network!

 We would like to stay in touch with you.
 The Alumni Network is a free professional and social network for everyone who has studied at Lund University.
 Over 43 000 alumni, located around the world, have joined this network, which is a great resource for career development, making new contacts and staying in touch with old friends and classmates.

 Bring an LU keepsake

 Would you like to have some nice LU merchandise to bring back home with you and do you have space left in your suitcase?
-In that case you can pop by the Lund University Shop at Tunavägen (Sparta) or the AF Building to buy a hoodie, bag, umbrella, cup or something else that reminds you of your time at Lund.
+In that case you can pop by the Lund University Shop at Sparta to buy a hoodie, bag, umbrella, cup or something else that reminds you of your time at Lund.
 You can also order products through their online shop or purchase items from their retailers.